How to Write a Hospitality CV: Examples & Templates [2025]

 And they’d have to do it, or face the brunt of consequences that weren’t their doing.
 This is a common theme in the horror stories of white lies on a CV (and outright fraud, to be fair) spiralling into prison sentences: organisations get backed into a corner and lash out to protect their interests.

 Have another look at the CV near the beginning of this article.
-Notice that it’s based around measurable (even if sometimes estimated) achievements.
+See what the CV includes and notice that it’s based around measurable (even if sometimes estimated) achievements.
 It’s packed full of actions and the benefits that those actions brought to the given employer.
 A few quantified and verifiable bullet points will do wonders.

 Be realistic with how you calculate or estimate these achievements, though.
 You don’t lie by accident.
 Be ready to describe how you arrived at the numbers in your CV.
 Even a rough estimate can and should be justifiable.